giorgiop/giorgiop.github.io/index.md

 - Aug 15 2015 - I am co-organizing with Tony Jebara, Richard Nock, Felix Yu and Dimitrios Kotzias a **NIPS'15 workshop** on Learning and privacy with incomplete data and weak supervision.
 Website and CPF will be out soon.
 - Aug 3 2015 - I have started my **internship at INRIA Parietal**, Paris, working on [scikit-learn](http://scikit-learn.org/stable/).
+- Jul 24 2015 - [Waynaut](http://www.waynaut.com/en) closes [a new funding round](https://www.crunchbase.com/organization/youmove-me), raising more than EUR 1M in total.
 - Jul 7 2015 - **Talk**: [Rademacher observations, private data and boosting]
 (http://jmlr.org/proceedings/papers/v37/nock15.pdf) at ICML.
 - Jun 24 2015 - **Talk**: Learning from aggregates at TU Delft, Delft.